ericandrewlewis/https-http2-and-wordpress/about-https.md

 On top of that, connections are not authenticated.
 Websites served over HTTP can be spoofed by attackers.

-HTTPS is a secure version of HTTP, providing **encryption** and **authenticity** for data transfer.
+HTTPS is a secure version of HTTP that addresses these security problems, providing **encryption** and **authenticity** while transferring data.
 For example, if a user submits their credit card information on a website to buy a product, the data must be sent over HTTPS.

 ## What is HTTPS not?